 3.3.31 There are 5 National Character Areas (NCAs) which fall within South Derbyshire; Melbourne Parklands, Mease and Sense Lowlands; the South Derbyshire Coalfield; the Trent Valley Washlands and the Needwood and South Derbyshire Claylands.
 The broad locations of these are set out at Appendix 2.
-The various landscape types within South Derbyshire were subject to a systemic assessment of how they have changed in 2003, but whilst dated, this information provides some context regarding the quality of landscapes within the District.
+The various landscape types within South Derbyshire were subject to a systemic assessment of how they are changed.
+The last assessment was undertaken in 2003, but whilst dated, this information provides some context regarding the quality of landscapes within the District.
 The broad effects of this study are as follows: